irungentoo/toxcore/other/bootstrap_daemon/README.md

 sudo systemctl status tox-bootstrapd.service
 ```

-Get your public key and check that the daemon initialized correctly:
+Get your public key and check that the daemon initialized correctly: (Your public key will be written in ``/var/log/syslog``.)
 ```sh
 sudo grep "tox-bootstrapd" /var/log/syslog
 ```